-Johnson served as an observer during the heavy action in Normandy when it was necessary to bring fire upon the enemy in adjacent fields endangering his life dodging shell fragments from his own artillery.
+Johnson served as an observer during the heavy action in Normandy when it was necessary to bring fire upon the enemy in adjacent fields en-dangering his life dodging shell fragments from his own artillery.

-Johnson left college to join service in October, 1942 the service in October, and rose from a private to a staff sergeant becoming chief of section in Btry C at every opportunity.
+Johnson left college to join service in October, 1942 the service in October, and rose from a private to a staff sergeant becoming chief of section in Btry C.